lad-sapienza/BraDypUS/bdus-docs/usage/system-translation.md

 ---

+{: .callout-block .callout-block-warning }
+This feature is available only for super-administrators

 BraDypUS database system is available in Italian and English, but other locales can be added easily.
 Translations are located in JSON files in the `/locale/` directory.
 The files are named with the